-The second, called maincrop rhubarb, is grown outdoors, and arrives in spring.
-Its stalks are a deeper red, tinged with green, and its leaves a brighter green.
-It has a more intense flavour and a more robust texture than forced.
+The second, called maincrop rhubarb, is grown outdoors and arrives in spring.
+Its stalks are deeper red and tinged with green, while its leaves are bright green.
+It has a more intense flavour and robust texture than the forced variety.

-All rhubarb is too tart to be eaten raw, so should be cooked with plenty of sugar.
+Although it can be eaten raw, rhubarb tends to be too tart this way, and it's usually best when cooked with plenty of sugar.
 It goes well with both ginger and strawberries.

 Choose the best

-Go for firm, crisp, plump stalks and perky leaves with good colour.
+Go for firm, crisp, plump stalks with perky leaves and good colour.

-Rhubarb leaves contain a poison, oxalic acid, so should never be eaten - cut them off and discard.
-Maincrop rhubarb can sometimes have some tough, stringly ribs so, after washing it, strip these off with a small, sharp knife then slice the stalk thinly or thickly as required.
-Forced rhubarb should be tender enough not to need peeling; just wash, then trim the top and bottom of the stalks and slice.
+Rhubarb leaves contain a poison called oxalic acid, so should never be eaten – cut them off and discard.
+Maincrop rhubarb can sometimes have tough, stringy ribs, so after washing it, strip these off with a small, sharp knife and slice the stalk thinly or thickly as required.
+Forced rhubarb should be tender enough not to need peeling – just wash, then trim the top and bottom of the stalks and slice.

 Rhubarb wilts quite quickly – store it in the fridge and eat within a couple of days.
 Keep the leaves on until you're ready to eat it, as they'll help keep it fresh.

-Stew or poach (8-10 minutes); roast (15 minutes for forced, 20 for main crop).
-Use to make crumbles, pies or jam.
+Stew or poach (8-10 mins) or roast (15 mins for forced, 20 for maincrop) rhubarb.
+Use it to make crumbles, pies or jam.
 Roast and purée to make rhubarb fool.